Bamba Sutherland: Life in India

-When Bamba decided to move to India, she hired a companion.
-The lady selected was Hungarian Jew, Marie Antoinette Gottesmann, whose father was an Austro-Hungarian government official from the Jewish upper class circles of Budapest.
-The two made a number of visits to India, settling in Lahore and in the hill station of Shimla to live just as her ancestors did for centuries.
-Lahore was the winter capital, while Simla was the summer capital alongside Kashmir.
-Marie Antoinette met and married Umrao Singh Sher-Gil, a Sikh aristocrat closely related to her grandmother's family, and they went to live in Hungary till they were pushed out by the Bolshevik Revolution and opted to return to India.
-Amrita Sher-Gil, a notable painter, was their daughter and god daughter of Bamba.
-Bamba settled alone in Lahore, and in 1915, married the Principal of King Edward Medical College in Lahore, David Waters Sutherland.
+Bamba hired Hungarian socialite, Marie Antoinette Gottesmann, to be her companion during her travels to India.
+The two made a number of visits to India, before Bamba eventually settled in Lahore.
+Marie's daughter, Amrita Sher-Gil, would become Bamba's goddaughter.

+Bamba married the Principal of King Edward Medical College in Lahore, David Waters Sutherland in 1915.
+The couple had no children.

 In 1924, permission was finally given by the English Crown for Bamba's grandmother's ashes to be interred in Lahore.
 Her grandmother Maharani Jindan had died in 1863 in Kensington but the funerary rites were denied at the time.
-Bamba supervised the transfer of ashes from Bombay to Lahore where they had been placed when her father had once visited India briefly.
-It is a great Sikh taboo to not perform rites or cremation, just like Jewish roots of Bamba's maternal grandmother.
-Finally, Princess Bamba deposited the ashes in the memorial to Maharaja Ranjit Singh, her grandfather, in Lahore.
+Bamba supervised the transfer of ashes from Bombay, where they had been placed when her father visited India previously, to the memorial to her grandfather, Maharaja Ranjit Singh, in Lahore.

 Sutherland was widowed in Lahore when her husband died in 1939.
 Dr. Sutherland was the principal of the medical college of Lahore.
 He had moved to Scotland many years previously, but she refused to, citing her love of her home country and her hope for their independence.
 She was an incredible hostess, bringing many revolutionaries that established India's independence.
 The home she lived in was affectionately called Gulzar (Rose Palace) and had a garden of exclusive rose varieties she cultivated herself.
 Her will specified that red roses be placed on her grave from time to time.
 She has many living relatives who were related to Maharaja Ranjit Singh who lived in what is now Punjab, India.
 Her family's descendants through Maharaja Ranjit Singh, including the court administrators, still own land in Amritsar, India, where her grandfather had added all the gold to the Golden Temple, Harmandir Sahib.
 When she finally died, her equerry and her funeral were arranged by the United Kingdom Deputy High Commissioner in Lahore, as well as a few friends as most of her comrades and companions and relatives had escaped to India during partition.
 She refused to leave her home and Lahore, the capital of the Sikhs, as she could not part with their kingdom.